michwii/swagger-inputs-validator/README.md

 var middleware = new SwaggerValidator(swaggerFile);

 app.get('/products', middleware.get('/products'), function(req,res){
-  res.json({success: 'If you can enter here it seems that sawgger validator let you get in'});
+  res.json({success: 'If you can enter here it seems that swagger validator let you get in'});
 })

 app.listen(80)